krysttian/ftw/README.md

+![alt text][logo]
+---
 # Florida Ticket and Traffic Watch

-Get subscribe to variouse traffic and ticke related events, like drivers license suspensions, court date reminders, and case updates
+Have you ever received a traffic ticket and immediately forgotten about it, consequently leading to a bench warrant and maybe even an arrest?
+Subscribe to notifications of driver license status changes, court dates reminder and updates via email, SMS, and automated phone calls.

+![alt text][sms-example]

 ## Counties and APis
 * Miami-Dade County - has API, requires notorized form submited